amaloney3/mlenv_movie_success_predictor/README.md

 ## Overview of Machine Learning and Movie Analysis

-### Database responsibilities for provisional Database:
+### Database responsibilities for provisional Database

 Worked with team to research and find three databases
 - IMDb movies.csv